OfficeDev/script-lab-2017/CONTRIBUTING.md

 # Manual-testing scenarios

-* Create a snippet -- both "new" and from template
+* Create a snippet -- both "new" and from a sample
 * Import someone else's snippet
   * From YAML
   * From Gist (incl. old-style)